srija145/DataEngineer_practicalproject/README.md

 1. Data Extraction using Kaggle API
 2. Data Transformation into star schema
 3. Load into SQLite database
-4. Analytical reporting using SQL (joins + window functions)
+4. Analytical reporting using SQL (joins and window functions)
 5. Cloud architecture design for scalability

 ## Data Model